 It’s really difficult to say something useful about paper.
 It is of course all about personal taste.
 But also inseparable from the linoleum material, technique and ink you use.
 I personally prefer a bit more heavy weight paper like 184 lb.

-I have a small basic etching press suitable for works up to A4 size.
+I have a small basic etching press, from Arts & Crafts Holland, suitable for works up to A4 size.
 A press can be very useful for making prints in larger editions.
 But to be honest, it took me quite a while (and frustration) to be able to work with it pleasantly and well.
-It depends entirely on the correct setting of amount of pressure combined with the specific ink and paper.
-In addition, I have a large old etching press for printing large linoleum works.
+It depends entirely on the correct setting: the amount of pressure combined with the specific ink and paper.
+Besides I use an ABIG hand lino press for single colour prints.
+In addition, I have a large old etching press for printing large linoleum blocks.
+There’s no brand name mentioned on the large press.